Mailing Address

 416-413-7847

-People have been performing stories on these lands since time immemorial.
-Canada’s Theatre Museum is honoured to be working on what were and are the ancestral lands of the Wendat, the Haudenosaunee Confederacy, and the Anishinabek Nation, including the Mississaugas of the Credit First Nation.
+Canada’s Theatre Museum is honoured to be working and creating on the ancestral lands of the Wendat, the Haudenosaunee Confederacy, and the Anishinabek Nation, including the Mississaugas of the Credit First Nation.

 We invite the world to explore and be inspired by the past, present and future of Canadian theatre.